Toward a Unified Framework for Debugging Concept-based Models: Existing Strategies for Debugging CBMs

-Conversely, approaches in the other group are only concerned with how the concepts are defined: concepts learned from data, even if discriminative and interpretable, may be misaligned with (the stakeholders's understanding of) the prediction task and may thus fail to generalize properly.
-CMBs work around this issue by leveraging concept-level label supervision~\cite{koh2020concept}, however this does not ensure that the concepts themselves are ``right for the right reasons''~\cite{ross2017right}.
-As a matter of fact, just like all other neural nets~\cite{szegedy2013intriguing}, part prototypes learned by PPNets can pick up and exploit uninterpretable features of the input~\cite{hoffmann2021looks}. \cite{hoffmann2021looks} and \cite{nauta2020looks} argue that it may be difficult for users to understand what a learned prototype (concept) represents, unless the model explains \emph{why} the concept activates.
-To this end, \cite{nauta2020looks} propose a perturbation-based technique -- analogous to LIME~\cite{ribeiro2016should} -- for explaining why a particular prototype activates on a certain region of an image, but it does not illustrate how to \emph{fix} this kind of bugs.
-Finally, \cite{barnett2021iaia} introduce a loss term for PPNets that penalizes concepts that activate on regions annotated as irrelevant by a domain expert.
-None of these works, however, considers interaction with a human debugger and the issues that this brings with it.
+Conversely, approaches in the second group are only concerned with how the concepts are defined: concepts learned from data, even if discriminative and interpretable, may be misaligned with (the stakeholders's understanding of) the prediction task and may thus fail to generalize properly.
+CBNMs work around this issue by leveraging concept-level label supervision~\cite{koh2020concept}, however this does not ensure that the concepts themselves are ``right for the right reasons''~\cite{ross2017right}.
+As a matter of fact, just like all other neural nets~\cite{szegedy2013intriguing}, part-prototypes learned by ProtoPNets can pick up and exploit uninterpretable features of the input~\cite{hoffmann2021looks}. \citet{hoffmann2021looks} and \citet{nauta2020looks} further argue that it may be difficult for users to understand what a learned prototype (concept) represents, unless the model explains \emph{why} the concept activates.
+To this end, \citet{nauta2020looks} propose a perturbation-based technique -- analogous to LIME~\cite{ribeiro2016should} -- for explaining why a particular prototype activates on a certain region of an image, which however does nothing to \emph{fix} the bugs that it highlights.
+Finally, \citet{barnett2021iaia} introduce a loss term for ProtoPNets that penalizes concepts that activate on regions annotated as irrelevant by a domain expert.